antamce/neuronlab/README.md

 HOW TO USE NEURONLAB:

 1. Open Neuronlab.
 2. The sliders on the panel to the right of the synaptic image are used to set the times of synaptic inputs.
-Set inhibitory and excitatory spike times using the sliders.
-No more than three excitatory and three inhibitory inputs are allowed.
-With the timings set, you may choose the mediators using respective dropdown lists.
-If not modified, the app will automatically use default values that are displayed in the bottom right panel.
+Set spike times using the sliders.
+No more than three time inputs per slider are allowed.
+With the timings set, you may choose the mediators using the button field according to the instruction displayed.
+If not modified, the app will set all synaptic input variables to zero.
-3. Modify other parameters of the system using designated boxes below the sliders.
-If not modified, the app will automatically use default values.
-4. Press the ‘START’ button.
+3. Press the ‘START’ button.
 Calculations may take time and depend on the technical specifications of your PC.
 The first-ever calculation may take 1-2 minutes and is usually significantly longer than the subsequent ones.
 5. A graph of the post-synaptic transmembrane potential will appear on the scope below the synaptic image as soon as the calculation is finished.
 6. To create a different graph, modify parameters to desired values and press ‘START’ again.